jweisgarber/data-structures-walkthrough/1-queues.md

 `myqueue.Enqueue(item);` and `myqueue.Dequeue();`

-To see how this all, open [Data-Structures-Hub.cs](Data-Structures-Hub.cs) and run the program.
+To see how it all works, open [Data-Structures-Hub.cs](Data-Structures-Hub.cs) and run the program.
 Select Queues and the Example when prompted.

 ## iii.
 Problem